FelixPlastik/AI-and-I/word chair/README.md

 ## `Wo`r`d` &nbsp; c`ha`i`r`

 ### In `word chair` I used a technique called [Activation Atlas](https://distill.pub/2019/activation-atlas/).
 The problem with neuronal networks is that mostly they are black boxes to us, so we don't know whats going on inside.
 For instance, if we take the image of a dog and put it in the network, it says: `100% dog`.
 We would agree with that, but we don't know what actually happened inside the black box that it says "this is a dog".
-### The project `Activation Atlas` by Google Brain and OpenAI tries to reverse engineer this black box to better understand what neuronal networks "think" in certain parts of an image – so they ask: What do you think of the first upper 10px? ...what do you think of the second 10px?... and so on.
+### The project `Activation Atlas` by Google Brain and OpenAI tries to reverse engineer this black box to better understand what neuronal networks "think" in certain parts of an image – so they ask: <br> What do you think of the first upper 10px? <br>...what do you think of the second 10px?... and so on.

 !img dog